jzfed/datatable-i18n-react/README.md

   - [x] Optimize the logic of sort data.
   - [x] Code splitting to improve the first print time performance.
   - [x] Remove source map in production mode.
+  - [ ] Add a loading state to button component.
+  - [ ] Add a loading state to datatable component.
+  - [ ] Load data from JSON API server.
   - [ ] Refactor the selector code.
   - [ ] Optimize the logic of adding new data.
   - [ ] Add a dialog component for adding data logic.